thanos-io/thanos/docs/proposals/201911_thanos_query_mem_limits.md

 }
 ```

-In addition to the above, ther are many small additions to account for various array sizes.
+In addition to the above, there are many small additions to account for various array sizes.
 These are not shown for brevity.
 The `labelSize` and `aggrChunkSize` are the main things.

 ## Conclusion